juliaguida/oystercard/pills/cd_github_actions_aws.md

 In the `Tags` section, discuss and come up with a descriptive key-value pair that identifies your instance, you will need to use this pair later on.

 Finally, before launching the instance, a pop up will prompt asking you to create a new key pair or select an existing one.
 Read through the instructions and once you are done, create a new key pair.
-Hopefully after doing some research around the EC2 dashboard, and making use of your .pem file, you can securily `ssh` into your EC2 instance from your Mac.
+Hopefully after doing some research around the EC2 dashboard, and making use of your `.pem` file, you can securely `ssh` into your EC2 instance from your Mac.

 ## Set up CodeDeploy